10 min read

 WhatsApp broadcast, WhatsApp newsletter, WhatsApp push notifications, WhatsApp bulk messages, or WhatsApp marketing notifications: the notification tool on Meta's green messaging app has many names.
 But no matter what you call it, the feature enables businesses to communicate directly with thousands of users.

-What makes the WhatsApp newsletter even more attractive is that it has incredibly high open and click-through rates, and is a real business driver.
-Luckily, after banning the feature in 2019, WhatsApp decided to bring the newsletter back in 2021 — with some modifications (less spam for users) and upgrades (more options for companies).
-We'll take a look at the broadcasting options that are available for companies, and show you inspiring examples of companies from India that are successfully growing their business with the feature.
+What makes the WhatsApp bulk messages even more attractive is that it has incredibly high open and click-through rates, and is a real business driver.
+Luckily, after banning the feature in 2019, WhatsApp decided to bring the newsletter back in 2021.
+So, how are companies using WhatsApp notifications for marketing?
+We'll show you inspiring examples of companies from India that are successfully growing their business with the feature.

-Now, why would you need WhatsApp to send messages to users, if you can already send e-mails, social media ads, and SMS?
-Because no other channel offers you what WhatsApp does: incredible open and click-through rates!
-The open rate of a WhatsApp message is 90% (!!!), while open rates for the most successful e-mail campaigns only reach 27%.
+Did you know, for example, that the open rate of a WhatsApp message is 90% (!!!), while open rates for the most successful e-mail campaigns only reach 27%.

 And a WhatsApp broadcast will also get more attention than e-mails or social media campaigns!
 Compared to e-mails, the open rates for messaging apps is more than ten times as high.

-With messaging newsletters, however, your company's message ends up front and center on the users' locked screen.
-And by using channels like WhatsApp, iMessage, or Telegram, you are already communicating in the same environment as the customers' friends and family.
-This makes messaging newsletters a much more personable and direct way to reach customers.
+With messaging notifications on WhatsApp and other messenger apps, your company's message ends up front and center on the users' locked screen.
+And by using channels like WhatsApp, iMessage, or Telegram, you're already communicating in the same environment as the customers' friends and family.
+This makes marketing on WhatsApp a more personable and direct way to reach customers.

 After conducting extensive research, we discovered that WhatsApp is more than just a personal messaging application for our consumers – it’s a tool that is fully integrated into their daily life.
 We thought that WhatsApp would work perfectly as a content distribution platform, reaching out directly to our readers.